microsoft/azure-devops-extension-sample/README.md

 To see the JSON schema in action, add a new file to git or TFVC called "myconfig.json", then begin editing it.

+## Feature

+This sample shows how to hook into the Preview Features panel (under the user profile menu).
+It adds a simple hub that is only shown when an "ABC" feature is turned on.
+The feature can be toggled per-user or per-organization.

+This also defines a second feature (ABC v2) which controls whether v1 or v2 of the ABC hub is used (when the ABC feature is turned on).
+When enabled, a "property-provider" contribution modifies the name and url of the hub contribution.
+Here we add a v2=true query parameter to our existing hub page, but you could also specify a completely different html page here.
+This feature shows off a bit more advanced functionality provided by preview features.
+It can be toggled per-user, per-project, or per-organization (the "null" hostScopeValue).
+It is on by default (defaultState: true).
+And it has an override rule which causes the v2 feature to be OFF (and disabled in the preview features panel) whenever the ABC feature is off.

 ## Hub

 This sample adds a hub named "Sample Hub" into the `Pipelines` hub group.
 If you visit a project-level page, you will find Sample Hub under the `Pipelines` navigation element in the vertical navigation menu on the left of the page.